This web page describes the ASCOM driver for Astro-Physics telescope mounts.

 The need to promptly initialize is because a "Sync" command is sent which always assumes the mount is in a counterweight-down position.
 If the mount has tracked into the counterweight-up position when the Sync occurs the mount controller will think the RA Axis is 180 degrees off from the current position so the mount will appear to be lost and dive under the mount when commanded to go to any sky target.
 It is not actually lost, it was just incorrectly initialized.

 Note that while you can still use Park 1, do so at your own risk.
-We think that Park 4 instead of Park 1 is a superior solution.
-Park 4 has the advantages of Park 1 (e.g. scope is level) but none of the disadvantages.
+We think that Park 4/5 instead of Park 1 is a superior solution.
+Park 4 and Park 5 have the advantages of Park 1 (e.g. scope is level) but none of the disadvantages.

 Here is a comparison of Park 1 to Park 4 for the Northern hemisphere:

 For Those Requiring (or wanting) a Bit More Information about ASCOM:

 NOTE: Links to third party sites were current at the time of webpage publication, but are not under the control of Astro-Physics.

 ASCOM Standards for Astronomy - The ASCOM Initiative

 ASCOM (AStronomy Common Object Model) is a go-between to allow different software packages to talk to different pieces of astronomical equipment.
 The ASCOM platform provides a common language for all the software, and then each individual driver translates that common language into the specific command laguage needed to make the equipment do what we want it to do.